THE WALL IN THE HEAD (2019)

-My new novel The Wall In Head is complete and I’ve begun funding for it.
-Unbound will be publishing it, first as an ebook later this year.
-If you’d like to become a supporter of the book I’d love to have you onboard.
-Details of how to do that are here, and so is an extract from the book to whet your appetite https://unbound.co.uk/books/the-wall-in-the-head
+My second novel The Wall In Head is complete and funding is too.
+Unbound will be publishing it, first as an ebook in 2019.
+Here is an extract from the book to whet your appetite https://unbound.co.uk/books/the-wall-in-the-head

 My non-fiction book about brutalist architecture, called Concrete Concept – Brutalist Buildings Around The World, is out now via Frances Lincoln Publishers.
 You can buy it if you like!

 “a lively journey around the world’s brutalist buildings.”
 (Frieze.com)